flyteorg/flyte/rsts/community/index.rst

 --------
 * In Go, error strings shouldn’t be capitalized or end with a punctuation or newline - else it results in a lint error.
 * For list items in Go script, no period at the end of the sentence.
-* For ‘println’ statements in Go, no period or exclamation mark at the end of the sentence.
+* For println statements in Go, no period or exclamation mark at the end of the sentence.

 Common phrases for introducing code samples
 -------------------------------------------